uidaholib/spec-lumber/_posts/2021/2021-09-13-wheres-king-spud.md

 ---
 ### Find King Spud at the Digital Library of Idaho

 Below you will find the strange tale of Professor Robin Higgins, and a grand prize awaits the first person to solve that mystery.
-However, we also have a neat reward for anyone who helps us spot King Spud on the [Digital Library of Idaho] (https://www.digitallibraryofidaho.org/).
+However, we also have a neat reward for anyone who helps us spot King Spud on the [Digital Library of Idaho](https://www.digitallibraryofidaho.org/).
 If you just have a few minutes to spare, the regal potato is waiting for you to find him there.

 ### The mysterious research of Professor Robin Higgins